-

 #MeToo.
 Black Lives Matter.
 Decriminalize Drugs.
 No More Stolen Sisters.
 Stop Stranger Attacks.

-Do we need more cops or to defund the police?
+Do we need more cops or to defund police?
 Harm reduction or treatment?
 Tougher sentences or prison abolition?
 The debate about Canada’s criminal justice system has rarely been so polarized – or so in need of fresh ideas.

 Benjamin Perrin draws on his expertise as a lawyer, former top criminal justice advisor to the prime minister, and law clerk at the Supreme Court of Canada to investigate the criminal justice system itself.
 Indictment critiques the system from a trauma-informed perspective, examining its treatment of victims of crime, Indigenous people and Black Canadians, people with substance use and mental health disorders, and people experiencing homelessness, poverty, and unemployment.